A ceiling fan can be used to both cool and heat our houses.

 50 W / 1000 = 0,05 kWh

 Just note that the power consumption is only a rough estimation because it will vary depending on the settings.

-Once you know the power consumption, the calculator below can be used to estimate the electricity cost of a ceiling fan over a period of time.
+Once you know the power consumption, the calculator below can estimate the electricity cost of a ceiling fan over time.